vbarinova/vbarinova.github.io/index.md

 <br><br><br><br>
 <hr>
 <h2><a name="h2">Game Development</a></h2>
-<i>In 2019, I am currently involved on 2 undisclosed game development projects as UI and 2D art asset artist.<br>
+<i>In 2019, I am currently involved on 2 undisclosed game development projects as UI and 2D art asset artist.<br><br>
-<i>These are the games I have worked outside of my classes with small teams.
+<i>Below are the games I have worked outside of my classes with small teams.
 Recent to oldest release order.</i>
 <h3><a href="https://theavianlord.itch.io/a-corgi-at-night">A Corgi at Night</a></h3>
   <ul><li>A 2D platformer game about a lost corgi trying to get back to its owners.</li>
   <li>Key role: Opening cutscene, UI design, various art assets</li></ul>